farmera/sare_grant/study_methods.md

 This section provides a description of the various of tools and methods used to generate and assess multi-spectral data in sugar cane.
 We also describe some of the challenges faced in gathering such data.
-Throughout this study our objective has been to test the viability of low-cost methods of acquiring and processing aerial multi-spectral data.
+Throughout this study our objective has been to test the viability of low-cost methods for acquiring and processing aerial multi-spectral data.

 Our primary goal was to determine to what extent low-cost aerial multi-spectral data could be correlated with variable nitrogen (N) rates when applied to sugarcane.
-NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and in other plant species. __[fn]__  Yet acquisition and interpretation of these kinds data for sugarcane using traditional methods is often expensive, error prone, and beyond reach of most Louisiana growers.
+NDVI is a popular vegetation index which has been shown to be effective in predicting crop yield potentials (YP) in wheat, sorghum and in other plant species. __[fn]__  Yet acquisition and interpretation of these data for sugarcane using traditional methods is expensive, error prone, and often beyond reach of most Louisiana growers.

 The systems we proposed at the outset were both affordable and accessible.
 How accurately they might correlate